Quantum channels and memory effects: Solvable Models

 \subsubsection{Continuous memory channels}

 Among Gaussian memory channels, one can identify a subclass of channels for which the memory effects can be {\it unraveled}.
-That is, by applying suitable unitary encoding and decoding transformations, $n$ uses of such channels are unitary equivalent to $n$ independent single-mode channels used in parallel.
-By applying known results for the memoryless setting one may then compute the capacities of the memory channel or estimate lower bounds in terms of the Gaussian capacities (see Sec.\ \ref{subsec:CVmemless}).
+That is, by applying suitable unitary encoding and decoding transformations, $n$ uses of such channels are mapped to $n$ independent single-mode channels used in parallel.
+By applying known results for the memoryless setting one may then compute the capacities of the memory channel (see Sec.\ \ref{subsec:CVmemless}).

 Such a unitary mapping from $n$ uses of a Gaussian memory channel to $n$ parallel uses of independent single-mode channels was first considered in \cite{CCM+05,CCM+06,GM05}, and then applied for estimating the communication capacities of Gaussian memory channels in several settings \cite{LMM09,LPM09,LGM10,LGM10b,SKC09}.
 A formal definition of the class of memory channels that can unraveled first appeared in \cite{LM10}.